heesungkim010/producer-consumer-router/README.md

 # Implemetation and further variations

-Implemented by using semaphore and array as a buffer(circular using div operation)
+Implemented by using semaphore and array as a buffer(circular using div operation).

 Linked list could replace the array in restricted cases.
 Using linked list can lead to not using some of the semaphores and non-waiting producers.
 However it might decrease the performance due to the pointer operations.
 How to properly restrict the amount of "already sent but not yet received messages" is another over-head issue.